 Courses Recently Taught

 This course serves as an introduction to the religion of Islam, a diverse tradition that includes more than a billion adherents and is a dominant cultural element in a geographical region that stretches from Morocco to Indonesia.
-This course focuses primarily on the development of Islam and Islamic institutions from the time the Prophet Muhammad through the emergence of the Sufi tradition as a primary expression of Muslim piety in the late medieval period.
-Special attention will be given to the rise and development of Sunni, Shi'i and Sufi pieties as distinctive responses to the event of the Qur'anic revelation throughout the history of Islam.
-This counts toward the introductory Islam tradition course requirement for the major.
+This course focuses primarily on the development of Islam and Islamic institutions from the time of the Prophet Muhammad through the emergence of the Sufi tradition as a primary expression of Muslim piety in the late medieval period.
+Special attention is given to the rise and development of Sunni, Shi'i and Sufi pieties as distinctive responses to the event of the Qur'anic revelation throughout the history of Islam.
+This counts toward the religious traditions requirement as Islam.
 No prerequisite.
 Offered every fall.

-This course will examine some of the important ideas, personalities and institutions associated with Islamic mysticism.
-Students will read and discuss important primary and secondary sources on such topics as the development and organizations of Sufi tariqahs, mystical poetry, the nature of the Sufi path and Sufi psychology.
-A crucial aspect of the course will be an examination of the role of the veneration of "holy persons'' in Islamic piety.
-This is an advanced Islam tradition course.
+This advanced course examines some of the important ideas, personalities and institutions associated with Islamic mysticism.
+Students read and discuss important primary and secondary sources on such topics as the development and organizations of Sufi tariqahs, mystical poetry, the nature of the Sufi path and Sufi psychology.
+A crucial aspect of the course is an examination of the role of the veneration of "holy persons'' in Islamic piety.
+This counts toward the religious traditions requirement as Islamic..
 No prerequisite.
 Offered every two years.

 This course acquaints students with major theoretical approaches to the academic study of religion.
-The course will cover phenomenological, psychoanalytical, sociological and anthropological approaches to religion.
-Authors to be discussed will include Frazer, Marx, Freud, Weber, Durkheim, Eliade, Lévi-Strauss, Douglas, Geertz, Turner and Orsi.
-This is a theory course.
-This course also fulfills the methods requirement for International Studies.
+The course covers phenomenological, psychoanalytical, sociological and anthropological approaches to religion.
+Authors to be discussed include Frazer, Marx, Freud, Weber, Durkheim, Eliade, Lévi-Strauss, Douglas, Geertz, Turner and Orsi.
+This counts as a theory/methodology course for the major.
+This course also fulfills the methods requirement for international studies.
 No prerequisite.